Granada 2-0 Barcelona: Catalans have problems even Messi can't solve | Goal.com

 Tuesday's scoreless draw at Dortmund was the only game so far this season in which Barca have kept a clean sheet.

-They have conceded a disgraceful nine goals in just five outings in La Liga, which only serves to underline that Barca should have spent their summer pursuing world-class defenders rather than spending €120 million on Antoine Griezmann, who still looks out of place in the Blaugrana attack.
+They have conceded a disgraceful nine goals in just five outings in La Liga, which only serves to underline that Barca should have spent their summer pursuing world-class defenders rather than spending €120 million (£106m/$132m) on Antoine Griezmann, who still looks out of place in the Blaugrana attack and has yet to register a single shot on target away from home this season.

 Of course, the Catalans did sign a left-back, in Junior Firpo, but it was his horrendous error that led to Ramon Azeez opening the scoring after just two minutes of play.

 Messi and Ansu Fati were introduced at the break, in place of the hapless Firpo and Carles Perez, but, in truth, the visitors never looked like drawing level.
-They managed just one shot on target all game.
+They hit the target just once all game.

 It was Granada who continued to carry the greater attacking threat until the end of the game, although, in the end, they were ultimately grateful to Barca for another gift midway through the second half when Arturo Vidal handled in the area shortly after coming on.

-Another substitute, Alvaro Vadillo, converted with aplomb and, even with 24 minutes left on the clock, a 2-0 lead was always going to be sufficient against a Barca side with a woefully brittle backline that is horribly unbalanced both in midfield and attack.
+Another substitute, Alvaro Vadillo, converted with aplomb and, even with 24 minutes left on the clock, a 2-0 lead was always going to be sufficient against a Barca side that is horribly unbalanced both in midfield and attack, and handicapped by a pitifully brittle backline.

-Naturally, the Catalans looked to Messi in the final quarter to bail them out once again but there was nothing the barely match-fit forward could do.
+Naturally, the Catalans looked to Messi in the final quarter to bail them out out of jail, as he has so many times before, but there was nothing the barely match-fit forward could do.

 Barcelona haven't just forgotten how to play away from home.
 They've also forgotten how to defend.